-Modern gray zone conflict represents a difference in degree rather than kind, but it appears novel today largely because of how it is pursued.
-Modern information technologies and economic interdependence increase both opportunities for low-intensity conflict and incentives — often mutual — for restraining that intensity (Gartzke and Westerwinter 2016; Lindsay 2017; Lindsay and Gartzke 2018; Zhang 2018).
-Conflict initiators have multiple elements of power at their disposal but intentionally choose to limit the scale or scope of their efforts to push back against the status quo, in no small part because they themselves favor, and are enmeshed in, elements of the existing international system.
-They simultaneously challenge some aspects of the status quo while seeking to sustain others, eager to remain engaged in a larger, mutually beneficial set of relationships, even those involving the target and its friends and allies.
-For their part, defenders and their security partners typically avoid escalating the conflict.
-Because responses to gray zone conflict are often muted, challengers may be able to revise the status quo without triggering a broader contest or incurring other undesired consequences.

 The essential puzzle, then, is why capable countries on both sides of the gray zone limit their chances of victory by leaving some of their most potent capabilities — weapons they might normally be expected to wield on the battlefield — at home.
-There are at least two possible reasons for this.
-First, challengers may be deterred from engaging in general war by the explicit threats or implicit posture of defenders and their allies, choosing instead to adopt militarily sub-optimal strategies, settling for doing something rather than nothing.
-Second, the challenger may believe that limited means are the best option for accomplishing its strategic objectives.
-In the first case, a defender might be able to improve strategic stability by clarifying and intensifying its deterrence posture, in effect making even the challenger’s second-best option look less attractive.
-In the second case, further pressure from the defender will likely encourage the challenger to expand the means it assesses to be optimal, heightening rather than reducing the risk of explicit deterrence failure and compromising the defender’s interests.
-It is thus imperative for defenders to discern not only that a challenger is making a challenge in the gray zone but also why.
+Conventional wisdom treats gray zone conflict as a new way of war – rivals are outsmarting the West by utilizing new technologies that allow them to pursue revisionist aims without the West pushing back.
+We present a second, contrasting logic of deterrence.
+Challengers may be deterred from engaging in general war by the explicit threats or implicit posture of defenders and their allies, choosing instead to adopt militarily sub-optimal strategies, settling for doing something rather than nothing.
+In this case, a defender might be able to improve strategic stability by clarifying and intensifying its deterrence posture, in effect making even the challenger’s second-best option look less attractive.

 Our discussion of the gray zone proceeds in four parts.
 We begin by summarizing existing understandings of gray zone conflict, explaining why the phenomena is neither as unique nor alarming as it is often presented.
 Next we introduce a new explanation for gray zone conflict framed through the lens of deterrence theory that identifies continuity in the ways in which capable actors limit conflict intensity but that differentiates it from other forms of low intensity conflict by emphasizing the motivation of actors.
 A third step is to conduct a preliminary empirical test of the theory by assessing recent Russian foreign interventions, all of which involve a significant cyber component but which vary in the additional types of tools employed.
 We find that Russia systematically limits its choice of military means along a gradient of deterrence credibility, increasing from East to West.
 This can be explained if the actual manifestation of Russian aggression is in fact a “second best” reaction to the success of Western deterrence, rather than newly potent or merely efficient means of Russian influence.
 Finally, we conclude by highlighting key implications of our argument.